NEXT UP ON this.

 If hospitals aren’t for you, a nursing degree can lead to work in many other areas:

-‘There are also nurses working offshore on oil rigs, in forensics units, in the prison service and in the military service, for example.
-I’ve also known nurses who’ve gone on to a career as cabin crew on airlines.’
+‘There are also nurses working offshore on oil rigs, in forensics units, in the prison service and in the military service, for example.’

 ‘As well as healthcare, nurses are employed in education, the pharmaceutical industry, the legal profession, in government…the list goes on.’